facephi/sdk-mobile-documentation/docs/resources/SelphID_widget_ios.md

 This contains the license for the SelphID libraries.
 The programming example shows a way to manage this license according to the platform used.
 If the license argument is not correctly used then we will have an exception when the widget is invoked, in which the following error messages can occur:

-1. “License not parsed properly”: The route where the license is stored has not been correctly obtained, or the license itself is not correctly formed.
+1. "License not parsed properly": The route where the license is stored has not been correctly obtained, or the license itself is not correctly formed.
-2. “License package name mismatch”: The application bundle identifier is not the same as that of the license.
+2. "License package name mismatch": The application bundle identifier is not the same as that of the license.
-3. “License package name mismatch”: The date of the license has expired.
+3. "License package name mismatch": The date of the license has expired.
-4. “License content not valid”: The license is not correct, or it is not correctly formed.
+4. "License content not valid": The license is not correct, or it is not correctly formed.
-5. “Unknown”: Unknown cause.
+5. "Unknown": Unknown cause.

 ### 4.2.
 Protocol FPhiSelphIDWidgetProtocol